Start Printed Page 48184

-The U.S. Nuclear Regulatory Commission (NRC) invites public comment on the renewal of Office of Management and Budget (OMB) approval for an existing collection of information.
-The information collection is entitled, “10 CFR part 30, Rules of General Applicability to Domestic Licensing of Byproduct Material.”
+The U.S. Nuclear Regulatory Commission (NRC) has recently submitted a request for renewal of an existing collection of information to the Office of Management and Budget (OMB) for review.
+The information collection is entitled, Rules of General Applicability to Domestic Licensing of Byproduct Material.

 Start Further Info

 David Cullison, NRC Clearance Officer, U.S. Nuclear Regulatory Commission, Washington, DC 20555-0001; telephone: 301-415-2084; email: INFOCOLLECTS.Resource@nrc.gov.

 I. Obtaining Information and Submitting Comments

 Please refer to Docket ID NRC-2018-0215 when contacting the NRC about the availability of information for this action.
 You may obtain publicly-available information related to this action by any of the following methods: